common-workflow-language/common-workflow-language/specification/tool-description.md

 ### Ouput adapter record

 Any object in the schema where the "type" keyword is meaningful may contain an "adapter" object.
-The adapter describes how output data from the tool instance should be used to build the output record.
+The adapter describes how output data from the tool execution should be used to build the output record.

 If no adapter section is present, the field will not be added to the output record.

 The output schema recognizes two fields in the "adapter" record:

-- "glob" (type: string) Find files that match a POSIX "glob" pattern, relative to output directory.
+- "glob" (type: string) Find files that match a POSIX "glob" pattern, relative to the designated output directory.
 If the field type in the schema is "array", the output record will contain a list of all files.
 If the field type in the schema is "file", one file from the array will choosen (which one is choosen is undefined).

 - "value" (type: any primitive type, expression or reference) A value to be added to the output document under the output schema field.